-An AFM force/distance curve is illustrated in the figure below.
+The force/distance curve from the TT-2 AFM is illustrated in the figure below.
 The data is measured using a TM190-A probe from Applied Nanostructures on a hard silicon surface.
 Data was analyzed using an industry standard spreadsheet program.
 The blue line shows the curve measured as the sample is moved towards the probe, and the red line is the curve measured as the sample is pulled away from the probe.